GaniDynamo/Devops_Engineer_Assignment1-Rablo-/README.md

-DevOps Engineer Assignment 1: S3 to RDS/Glue Data Pipeline CI/CD
+<H1>📦 DevOps Engineer Assignment 1: S3 to RDS/Glue Data Pipeline CI/CD</H1>

-This repository contains the solution for the DevOps Engineer Assignment, demonstrating a complete CI/CD pipeline for deploying a containerized data processing application to AWS.
+This repository contains the complete solution for the DevOps Engineer Assignment, demonstrating a fully automated CI/CD pipeline for deploying a containerized data processing application to AWS using Jenkins and Terraform.

-The pipeline uses Jenkins to orchestrate Terraform for infrastructure provisioning and Docker/ECR for application deployment.

 🚀 Architecture and Process Flow
-The core architecture utilizes a decoupled approach to handle the circular dependency between ECR creation and Lambda deployment.
+The solution leverages a decoupled Terraform deployment within the Jenkins pipeline to successfully resolve the circular dependency where the AWS Lambda function requires an image that only the ECR repository (created by Terraform) can host.

 Stage